h0m3/protonlaunch/README.md

 ## You're done

 Now just test it, if you have a standard Steam / Proton installation, it should work by just typing `protonlaunch winecfg` in your terminal.

+# Manual installation

+We have a [manual installation process](https://github.com/h0m3/protonlaunch/wiki/Manual-installation) guide on your wiki if you prefer

 # Check out our FAQ